-Commonly referred to as metastatic prostate cancer or prostate cancer metastasis, it means that the cancer has spread from its original site (the prostate gland) to:
+The terms metastatic prostate cancer or prostate cancer metastasis mean that the cancer has spread from its original site (the prostate gland) to:

-Some use the term advanced metastatic prostate cancer, but generally the word “advanced” is used to describe locally advanced cancer, which is cancer that has grown through the outer rim of the prostate and into nearby tissue.
+Some use the term advanced metastatic prostate cancer.
+Generally the word “advanced” is used to describe locally advanced cancer, which is cancer that has grown through the outer rim of the prostate and into nearby tissue.

 Treatments for metastasized prostate cancer